NVIDIA/bare-metal-manager-core/book/src/kubernetes/bootstrap.md

 ## local-path-provisioner
 ---
 **NOTE**
-> This is sometimes already intalled.
+> This is sometimes already installed.
 You can confirm an install by
 > running `kubectl get pods -n local-path-storage` if you see pods
 > running you can safely skip this step